zalomea/aframe-ar-camera-component/README.md

-# aframe-ar-camera-component
+# Aframe AR Camera Component
-Detect Aruco markers with your camera.
+Aframe component to detect Aruco markers with your camera.